-For the past 30 to 45 days, I had flown this mission from the DMZ (Demilitarized Zone) 70 or 80 miles along the shores of North Vietnam to the North Cape.
-The route took us through the surface-to-air zone of Dang Ha and it was pretty common for our warning system to signal a low-power alarm.
+For the past 30 to 45 days, I had flown this mission north from the DMZ (Demilitarized Zone) 70 or 80 miles along the shores of North Vietnam to the North Cape.
+The route took us through the surface-to-air zone of Dang Ha.
+It was an everyday occurrence for our warning system to signal a low-power missile alarm.

-The warning system I remember as an ALQ-156 consisted of a round screen about three inches in diameter on top of a series of buttons that would light up when a SAM signal was detected.
-The “SAM-Lo” light routinely came on which indicated we were being tracked on the SAM radar, but was still on low power.
+The warning system I remember as an ALQ-156 consisted of a round screen about three inches in diameter on top of a series of buttons that would light up when a SAM (surface-to-air-missile) signal was detected.
+The SAM-Lo light routinely came on indicating we were being tracked on the SAM radar, but still on low power.

-I have to admit the first couple of times I got that signal, I got out of there.
-I rolled inverted and dove for the ocean.
+The first couple of times I got that signal, I was gone.
+Without hesitation, I rolled inverted and dove for the ocean.

-I felt safer at 300 knots 200 feet above the ocean heading south toward home base.
+I felt safer at 300 knots 200 feet above the ocean heading south.

 This happened a couple times before I began visualizing a Vietnamese radar operator telling his buddies, “Hold my beer and watch this!” as he turned on the power and laughed as I ran for home.